shakna-israel/AColdWalk/CONTRIBUTING.md

 ## Bug-Fixes

-If you have a proposed fix for a bug that *has an open issue on GitHub*, then open a *pull request on GitHub*.
+If you have a proposed fix for a bug that *has an open issue on GitHub*, then open a [pull request on GitHub](https://github.com/shakna-israel/AColdWalk/compare).

 Be sure to:

+* Use a branch other than *master* in your repository.
 * Include a docstring on any new functions.
 * Include a unittest for your new function.
 * Don't use classes.
 For something of this complexity, its not necessary, and would probably make the program slower.